confluentinc/cp-ansible/VARIABLES.md

 ### confluent_archive_version

 The Confluent Platform version of the archive to download.
-Something like *5.5.0* or *5.5.1*.
+Possible values: 5.5.0, 5.5.1, etc.

 Default:  "{{ confluent_package_version }}"